 The 48 Hour Download Window

 Where are you storing your data once you receive the export?
 If you’re storing it on a laptop, or personal (even work) computer – it might not be safe!
 We recommend storing your data in a secure location on-premise.
 This is typically the safest way where you are in complete control of your data.
-Cloud solutions are popular, but not the right choice for everyone, and this is where on-premise comes in.
+Cloud solutions are popular, but not the right choice for everyone, and this is where on-premise options like Reflection come in.
+When you choose to store your data on-premise, you’re in 100% of control of the data, and the security measures you’d like in place.

-Sign up TODAY for a 14-day free trial to try our Reflection for Salesforce backup solution yourself!
+Sign up TODAY for a 14-day free trial to try our Salesforce backup and recovery solution, Reflection Enterprise!
 During your trial, you’ll discover why Salesforce recommends a third party solution – you won’t be disappointed!